wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 {% api_operation get /oauth2/**${authorizationServerId}**/v1/.well-known/oauth-authorization-server %}

+> This endpoint's URL namespace will vary depending on whether you are using a custom authorization server or not.
+For more information, see (jakub.todo).

 This API endpoint returns metadata related to a Custom Authorization Server that can be used by clients to programmatically configure their interactions with Okta.
 Custom scopes and custom claims aren't returned.